-Modification makes receiver insensitive to WWVB's new biphase-shifted time code.
+Modification makes homebrew receiver insensitive to WWVB's new biphase-shifted time code.

 For more on this receiver, see: WWVB-Based Precision Frequency Comparator

-In the spring of 2012 WWVB began occasional on-air testing of a new binary phase-shift keyed (BPSK) time code transmitted simultaneously with the original amplitude-modulated code.
+Early in the year 2012 WWVB began occasional on-air testing of a new binary phase-shift keyed (BPSK) time code transmitted simultaneously with the original amplitude-modulated code.
 The new code became a permanent part of the format in late 2012.
 See: Wikipedia - WWVB.

 Circuit Before Modification

 Frequency Doubler (Squarer)

 The AD835 could be thought of as an analog computer with two inputs.
 The chip multiplies the voltage at one input with the voltage on the other.
 By feeding identical signals to the two inputs the signal is "squared" (multiplied by itself).
 The result is that the input signal frequency is doubled.
 A sometimes useful side-effect of the squaring process is that a DC offset is acquired (a negative voltage squared becomes positive).
 In this case the DC offset is not desired.
 The output of the AD835 is AC-coupled to restore the signal baseline to zero volts (ground potential).
 The doubler circuit is shown below:

 Frequency Doubler Circuit

 Important Note: The circuit drawing (Fig 1) has changed slightly from the previously published version with the addition of a .1 µF cap and 10k resistor ahead of the AD835 multiplier chip.
 This restores the signal baseline to zero volts (ground potential).
 The change does not affect the circuit's function.
 If you would like to use the circuit in your application, please use this version.

 [The less-expensive AD633 would probably work in this circuit, though the pinouts, biasing and power supply requirements are different.
 [May require an auxiliary power supply.]
 Consult the datasheet.]